PDM4AR/exercises/docs/06-collisionchecking.md

 ## Part 2: Sampling-based Planning Applications

 Tasks 6 and 7 are implemented in `src/pdm4ar/exercises/ex06/sampling_planners.py`
-and reuse the collision checker from Tasks 1-5.
-Direct calls to libraries that already implement PRM or RRT* are not allowed.
+and reuse the collision checker from Tasks 1-5 for both configurations and complete edges.
 Planning problems may combine `Circle`, `Polygon`, and `Triangle` obstacles.
+You must implement the planning logic yourself: direct calls to libraries that already provide complete PRM or RRT* implementations are not allowed.

 ### Task 6: Probabilistic Roadmap (PRM)

 Implement `SamplingBasedPlanner.prm`.
-The evaluator supplies a deterministic list of configurations generated with a fixed seed; some configurations may be in collision.
-Discard invalid configurations, connect pairs within `connection_radius` only when the complete edge is collision-free, and return a shortest path for every supplied start-goal query.
-Every returned waypoint must come from the supplied samples.
-Return `Path([])` when a query cannot be solved.
+The evaluator supplies a deterministic list of configurations generated with a fixed seed, together with one or more start-goal queries.
+Some supplied configurations may be in collision and must be discarded.
+Build the roadmap by connecting valid pairs within `connection_radius`, but only when the complete edge is collision-free.
+Then return a shortest path for every query.
+Every returned waypoint must come from the supplied samples: do not generate or interpolate additional points.
+Return `Path([])` when a query is invalid or no connection can be found.

+#### Suggested PRM procedure

+1. Remove samples that are outside `bounds` or in collision.
+2. Create an undirected graph whose vertices are the remaining samples.
+3. Connect two samples when their distance is at most `connection_radius` and `Path([a, b])` is collision-free.
+Use their Euclidean distance as edge cost.
+4. For each query, check that start and goal are valid supplied samples, then use Dijkstra or A* to find the shortest path.
+5. Return the original sample points in order, or `Path([])` if no route exists.

+Build the roadmap only once and reuse it for every query.
+Always check the full edge, not only its endpoints.

 ### Task 7: Rapidly-exploring Random Tree Star (RRT*)

 Implement `SamplingBasedPlanner.rrt_star`.
-You may choose the sampling strategy, but the same inputs and seed must produce the same result.
-The implementation must perform collision checking, lowest-cost parent selection, and rewiring of nearby nodes.
+You may choose the sampling strategy, but the same inputs and seed must always produce the same result.
+Grow a tree from the start while rejecting configurations and edges in collision.
+For each new node, select the valid nearby parent with the lowest total cost and rewire nearby nodes whenever the new connection reduces their cost.
+These two steps are required: a basic RRT implementation is not sufficient.
 Return `Path([])` when the endpoints are invalid or no solution is found within the iteration budget.

+#### Suggested RRT* procedure

+Keep each node's point, parent, and total cost from the start.
+Use a local random generator initialized with `seed`.

+For every iteration:

+1. Sample the goal with probability `goal_bias`; otherwise sample inside `bounds`.
+2. Find the nearest tree node and move toward the sample by at most `step_size`.
+   Reject the new point if its configuration or connecting edge collides.
+3. Among nodes within `rewire_radius`, choose the collision-free parent that gives the lowest total cost.
+4. Rewire nearby nodes through the new node when this lowers their cost, and update the costs of their descendants.
+5. Record collision-free connections to the goal and keep the cheapest one.

+Finally, follow parent links from the goal back to the start and reverse the result.
+Return `Path([])` if the endpoints are invalid or the goal was not reached.

 ### Evaluation